shayanlp/WomenT20Cricket/README.md

 # WomenT20Cricket
-Combining the T20 and T20I numbers in Women's T20 since 2021
+Combining the T20 and T20I numbers for bowlers in all major Women's T20 since 2021